jenna-tb-ekwealor/academic-kickstart/content/teaching/workshops.md

   organization = "University of California, Berkeley" date_start = "2019-03-01"
   date_end = ""
-  description = "Expanding Your Horizons, a STEM workshop for middle-school aged girls"
+  description = "Expanding Your Horizons, a STEM workshop for middle-school aged girls.
+More info [here]("https://3dmoss.berkeley.edu/2019/03/13/biocrust-workshop-for-middle-schoolers/")."

 [[item]]
   title = "Introduction to R, Git, Shell, and Reproducible Analysis in R"